After banks, Spain faces fight to save regions

 Unable to get money from a government itself struggling to raise funds on the markets and reluctant to take up expensive short-term bank loans, some regions may need to restructure their debt holdings, meaning bondholders will lose out.

-Those bondholders are widely believed to be the domestic banks, which already need a 100-billion euro (80.72 billion pounds) lifeline from the European Union to cover real-estate losses.
+Those bondholders are widely believed to be the domestic banks, which already need a 100-billion euro ($127 billion) lifeline from the European Union to cover real-estate losses.

 "For the regions, it's a possibility.
 At some point, the government cannot take over all the debt," said Alessandro Giansanti, a senior rates strategist at ING.